 Floatation Tank Facilities

-In Washington State, floatation systems (also known as float tanks, isolation tanks and sensory deprivation tanks) are considered special use pools under Chapter 70.90 RCW and Chapter 246-260 WAC.
+In Washington State, floatation systems (also known as float tanks, float pods, isolation tanks and sensory deprivation tanks) are considered special use pools under Chapter 70.90 RCW and Chapter 246-260 WAC.
 Clark County Public Health works to ensure float tank facilities are meeting the guidelines established by WA Department of Health by conducting a review of the construction and operational plans of facilities operating in Clark County.

 Construction and remodel review